Context Attribution with Multi-Armed Bandit Optimization: Introduction

 \section{Introduction}

-Retrieval-Augmented Generation (RAG) has emerged as the de facto method for knowledge-intensive question answering tasks, augmenting Large Language Models (LLMs) with external context to improve factual accuracy and credibility \cite{gao2023retrieval}.
+Retrieval-Augmented Generation (RAG) has become a dominant approach for knowledge-intensive question answering tasks, augmenting Large Language Models (LLMs) with external context to improve factual accuracy and credibility \cite{gao2023retrieval}.
 Despite its effectiveness, ensuring that generated answers are genuinely grounded in the provided context remains challenging.
 LLMs frequently produce hallucinations or incorporate ungrounded information, making it essential to verify and attribute precisely which context segments are responsible for their responses \cite{gao2023enabling}.

 Existing approaches to enhancing attribution primarily follow two paradigms.
 The first involves training models to explicitly cite context segments during generation \cite{nakano2021webgpt,menick2022teaching,zhang2024longcite,huang2024training}.
-While such techniques improve self-attribution, their reliability is contingent on the model's internal mechanisms.
-The second paradigm focuses on post-hoc methods, such as ContextCite \cite{cohen2024contextcite}, which systematically perturb or mask context segments and evaluate their impact on the output.
-Although these methods offer greater fidelity by probing the actual input-output behavior of models, they often incur prohibitive computational costs as they incorporate subroutines like LIME \cite{ribeiro2016should} and SHAP \cite{lundberg2017unified}, which rely on extensive sampling and surrogate modeling, can become impractical for real-world, long-context scenarios due to their high query overhead.
+While such techniques improve self-attribution, their reliability remains \textbf{unverifiable}, as there is no guarantee that the generated citations actually reflect the context relied upon by the model during inference.
+The second paradigm focuses on post-hoc methods, such as ContextCite \cite{cohen2024contextcite} and MExGen \cite{paes2024multi}, which systematically perturb or mask context segments and evaluate their impact on the output.
+Traditional methods like LIME \cite{ribeiro2016should} and SHAP \cite{lundberg2017unified} also fall into this category with proper adaptation.
+Although these methods offer greater fidelity by probing actual input-output behavior, they often incur prohibitive computational costs due to extensive sampling and expensive LLM inference, rendering them impractical for long-context scenarios.

-Motivated by the need for a more efficient yet faithful attribution method, we propose framing context attribution as a Combinatorial Multi-Armed Bandit (CMAB) problem.
-This perspective treats each context segment as a "bandit arm" whose inclusion or exclusion in the context constitutes a combinatorial action, aiming to identify the subset that best supports the generated answer within a limited query budget.
-Specifically, we define a reward function based on token-level likelihoods, measuring how closely a given subset of context preserves the model’s original output distribution.
-The problem thus becomes selecting the context subset that maximizes this reward with minimal exploration.